Jebet812/Notes/AWS-CCP.md

 3. **AWS Device Farm:** application testing device that lets one improve quality of web and mobile apps by testing across a range of desktop browsers and real mobile devices; without having to provision and manage any testing infrastructure.

 ### Internet of Things (IoT)
-1. **AWS IoT Core:**lets you connect billions of IoT devices and route trillions of messages to AWS services without managing infrastr
+1. **AWS IoT Core:**lets you connect billions of IoT devices and route trillions of messages to AWS services without managing infrastructure.
 2. **AWS IoT Greengrass:** software that extends cloud capabilities to local devices.
 Devices can then collect and analyze data closer to the source of information, react autonomously to local events and communicate securely with each other on local networks.

 ### Cloud Architecture